althonos/mini3di/README.md

 ### ⚠️ Issue Tracker

-Found a bug ?
-Have an enhancement request ?
+Found a bug?
+Have an enhancement request?
 Head over to the [GitHub issue tracker](https://github.com/althonos/mini3di/issues) if you need to report or ask something.
 If you are filing in on a bug, please include as much information as you can about the issue, and try to recreate the same bug